paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 > Notwithstanding any other provision of Federal, State, or local law, no person or agency may prohibit, or in any way restrict, a Federal, State, or local government entity from doing any of the following with respect to information regarding the immigration status, lawful or unlawful, of any individual:
 > (1) Sending such information to, or requesting or receiving such information from, the Immigration and Naturalization Service.
 > (2) Maintaining such information.
-> (3) Exchanging such information with any other Federal, State, or local government entity.
+> (3) Exchanging such information with any other Federal, State, or local government entity.^[Note: the language about the "Immigration and Naturalization Service" is a bit obsolete since the agencies were shuffled around in 2003, but it means ICE today.]

 Consider the constitutionality of this law.
-May the federal government forbid a state from forbidding its officials from cooperating with the INS (ICE)?
+May the federal government forbid a state from forbidding its officials from cooperating with the ICE?
 The statute purports to say to, for example, the state of California "you may not prohibit your police departments from keeping information about people's immigration statuses.
 Is that consistent with *Printz v.
 United States*?

 ## Questions on the Tenth Amendment: